 37. Skullgirls 2nd Encore

-Besides being one of the best indie games on Nintendo Switch, Skullgirls 2nd Encore is also one of the best fighting games on Switch.
+Besides being one of the best indie titles on Nintendo Switch, Skullgirls 2nd Encore is also one of the best fighters on the console.

 The game has a cartoonish aesthetic that feels like someone mixed cartoons from the 60s and manga — but one can also say that’s kinda how Anime looked like in that decade.